nikodunk/blog/content/startup-updates-12.md

 * N/A

 # Hiring:
-* Talked to Byteryde.com founder, and shared some experiences on our different takes on the same concept: Concept for EV / Tesla insurance.
+* Talked to Patrik from Byteryde.com, and shared some experiences on our different takes on the same idea of solving EV / Tesla insurance.

 # KPIs/Core Metrics:
 * Revenue: $340